gigi81/buffermanager/README.md

-# buffermanager
-Buffer Manager for C#
+#Managed and Unmanaged buffer managers for dotnet